chaserogers/boxfiles/README.md

 That's it!
 You're good to go.
 Feel free to fork this repo and customize it as you see fit.

+## iTerm configuration

+This task can be accomplished from your iTerm Preferences window.
+Here is a useful article on how to sync your iTerm preferences with dotfiles:  [http://stratus3d.com/blog/2015/02/28/sync-iterm2-profile-with-dotfiles-repository/](http://stratus3d.com/blog/2015/02/28/sync-iterm2-profile-with-dotfiles-repository/).

 ## Rails template configuration

 To configure your rails_template to create a new repository on github and push your project to that repository on initialize, follow these steps: